Dojo456/Dojo456/README.md

 ## Hi there 👋, I'm Daniel Liao

-- 🌱 I’m currently learning PyGame
+- 🌱 I’m currently learning MongoDB
-- 💬 Ask me about: Go, JavaScript, and Java
+- 💬 Ask me about: Go, JavaScript, and Python
 - 🔭 I’m currently working on a custom SQL database written in Go
 - 😄 Pronouns: He/him